I have a Behringer Eurorack MX2004A mixer that will be used for

 post-Fader (shown pre-Fader here), whereas AUX2 is usually hard-wired

-manufacturer's instructions on page 24 of the
+as per the manufacturer's instructions on page 24 of the

 The Insert modification I wanted to perform is shown in red: Basically isolate the Insert jack, bypass it, then cut the signal path after the Eq and insert the Insert at that point.